 The Commission is composed of six members: two appointed by the Governor; two appointed by the Speaker of the House of Representatives; and two appointed by the Speaker of the Senate.
 Each appointing authority must appoint one Republican and one Democrat.
 After initial staggered terms, members serve four-year terms and may serve two consecutive terms.
-Commission members are:
+Commission members at the end of 2010 were:

-- R. Larry Brown, Chair (Memphis, Senate Speaker Appointee Democrat representative) - Term expired December 31, 2009 - Nathaniel Goggans (Chattanooga, Senate Speaker Appointee Republican representative) - Term expired December 31, 2009 - Charles H. Farmer (Jackson, Governor Appointee Democrat representative) Term expires December 31, 2012 - John K. King (Knoxville, Governor Appointee Republican representative) Term expires December 31, 2012 - Linda W. Knight (Nashville, House Speaker Appointee Republican representative) - Term expires December 31, 2010 - Dianne F. Neal (Nashville, House Speaker Appointee Democrat representative) Term expires December 31, 2010
+- R. Larry Brown (Memphis, Senate Speaker Appointee Democrat representative) Term expired December 31, 2009 - Linda W. Knight (Nashville, House Speaker Appointee Republican representative) - Term expires December 31, 2010 - Dianne F. Neal (Nashville, House Speaker Appointee Democrat representative) Term expires December 31, 2010 - Tammy S. White (Knoxville, Senate Speaker Appointee Republican representative) - Term expires December 31, 2013

-The Commission held eight (8) public meetings on the following dates in 2009:
+The Commission held four (4) public meetings on the following dates in 2010: